Chronic Pericarditis

 Chronic constrictive pericarditis

-For people with chronic constrictive pericarditis, restriction of salt in the diet and diuretics (drugs that increase the excretion of fluid) may relieve symptoms.
+For people with chronic constrictive pericarditis, restriction of salt in the diet and diuretics (medications that increase the excretion of fluid) may relieve symptoms.

 The only possible cure for chronic constrictive pericarditis is surgical removal of the pericardium.
-Surgery cures about 85% of people.
+Surgery cures most people.
 However, because the risk of death from surgery is 5 to 15% (and is higher in people who have severe heart failure), most people do not have surgery unless the disease substantially interferes with daily activities.

 quizzes_lightbulb_red